Rous sarcoma virus: Structure and genome

 However, not all RSV strains have all four genes that allow it to both replicate on its own and cause transformation.
+Some strains are replication-deficient, meaning they lack env, making them dependent on a closely-related virus with an env for replication.
+Others are transformation-deficient, meaning they lack src and cannot cause sarcoma.
+A transformation-deficient virus can cooperate with a replication-deficient virus to maintain a mixture that can both replicate and cause tumors.
+(Technically speaking, according to ICTV criteria, a transformation-deficient RSV would be an avian leukosis virus, as the only reliable way of differentiating between these two is by gene content.)

 It is not at all clear whether Rous's original strain was able to replicate on its own or if some descendants acquired this ability later.
 Very few acutely oncogenic or transforming retroviruses are capable of replication without a helper virus, making non-defective strains of RSV quite unique.

 The RSV genome has terminal repeats enabling its integration into the host genome and also overexpression of RSV genes.

 Src gene

 The src gene is oncogenic as it triggers uncontrolled growth in abnormal host cells.
 It was the first retroviral oncogene to be discovered.
 It is an acquired gene, found to be present throughout the animal kingdom with high levels of conservation between species.

 The chicken src gene was taken up by RSV and incorporated into its genome.

 The v-Src gene is thought to confer the virus with the advantage of being able to stimulate uncontrolled mitosis of host cells, providing abundant cells for fresh infection.
 The src gene is not essential for RSV reproduction but it greatly increases virulence when present.

 Src is a tyrosine kinase involved in regulation of cell growth and differentiation.
 It has an SH2 and SH3 domain, which are responsible for its activation and deactivation.